CppIndia-UserGroup/CppIndia-UserGroup.github.io/index.markdown

 CppIndia is a community for developers having mutual interest in C++.
 Here, you can find a welcoming space to learn and discuss C++.

-Our goal is to connect the like-minded people with a mutual interest in C++ and share the knowledge.
+Our goal is to connect the like-minded people and share the knowledge.
 We work hard to connect people and provide a platform that helps.
 Our community communication platform is [Discord](https://discord.gg/Wz42tX5) server & [WhatsApp](https://chat.whatsapp.com/HEcrV4xXmSiBLtSxPZ120w) group.
 Join us to discuss and learn C++ in a welcoming & inclusive space.

 ## What Do We Do?